-When I launched The Fine Line Magazine, I was 59.
+When I launched my magazine, I was 59.
 I had zero experience in publishing.
 I’d never worked at a magazine or website.
 I didn’t have a blog.
 I didn’t have an Instagram account.
 And I’d been on Facebook only about 10 months.
 I certainly didn’t know about content marketing, building an online audience, Google Analytics, Double Click, deep links, or any of the approximately 10,000 other things I’ve learned in the last year.

 Many people may feel like 59 is too old to start over.
 I felt like I had no choice.
 And what I knew was this: I’d aged out of the creative workforce.
 I also knew I had way too much energy, brainpower, and creativity to just wither up — even if I didn’t know my way around a YouTube channel.